-The University of California has nine undergraduate campuses: Berkeley, UCLA, UC Davis, UC Irvine, UC Merced, UC Riverside, UC San Diego, UC Santa Barbara and UC Santa Cruz.
-If you’re applying to UC San Diego, you may have realized that you’ll need to rank UCSD’s seven residential colleges in order to submit your application.
+UC San Diego is one of nine University of California undergraduate campuses; the others are Berkeley, UCLA, UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara and UC Santa Cruz.
+If you’re applying to UC San Diego, you may have realized that you’ll need to rank UCSD’s eight residential colleges in order to submit your application.
 How should you approach this decision?

 We think the best way to rank the UCSD residential colleges is to review all of the colleges’ general education requirements, and their mission statements, to see which one(s) best reflect your own educational goals.